NiloGregginz33/QMGRExperiments/README.md

 Black Hole as a Qubit:

-A single qubit represents the black hole’s quantum state, capturing the fundamental idea that black holes have a finite set of quantum properties (mass, charge, spin) encoded in their event horizon, in addition you can view this system as the Hawking radiation particle pairs split, they are entangled because of conservation laws.
+A single qubit represents the black hole's quantum state, capturing the fundamental idea that black holes have a finite set of quantum properties (mass, charge, spin) encoded in their event horizon, in addition you can view this system as the Hawking radiation particle pairs split, they are entangled because of conservation laws.
 Another way to look at this is from the POV of the information theorist, and the radiation is just interaction through entanglement with the 2D surface of the holographic principle.
 In either case, for the sake of our computational model we will treat the black hole as a quantum object.
 I have always heard that black holes have "no hairs" in that charge, angular momentum, and mass are the only properties needed to describe a black hole.
 Which is about as many as you need to describe quantum objects esp in the context of this experiment, which is why we are fine using it.

 Radiation as Qubits: